This post contains affiliate links for your convenience. View our full disclosure policy here.

 Making the Sun Craft

-Tie the yarn to the popsicle stick frame.
+To begin, tie the yarn to the popsicle stick frame.
 Twist the yarn over the center of the frame, crossing the center several times to cover up the center of the frame with yarn.
-When the kids feel like the centers are adequately covered, have them add a single bead to their yarn.
+When the centers are adequately covered, have the students add a single bead to their yarn.

-Keeping the yarn secure but not pulling it too tight is an exercise in control that the children will learn to self-correct through the craft.
-Remembering to loop after threading on a bead is also an exercise in paying attention and focusing on their work – but this craft is also very forgiving, so it is engaging without being frustrating.
+Keeping the yarn secure but not pulling it too tight is an exercise in control.
+The children will learn to self-correct throughout the craft.
+Remembering to loop after threading on a bead is also an exercise in paying attention and focusing on their work.
+But this craft is also very forgiving, so it is engaging without being frustrating.

-We also liked to add several lines of just weaving in between each circle of beads, but children really should feel free to make this craft their own – if they want to add only red beads, if they want to add only one bead per circle, or loop twice around each stick – let them!
+We also added several lines of just weaving in between each circle of beads, but children really should feel free to make this craft their own.
+If they want to add only red beads, if they want to add only one bead per circle, or loop twice around each stick – let them!
 Experimenting with the crafting process is a great way to see how small details add up to a bigger result.